BerniceChoo/C_Plus_Plus_Project/README.md

     }
 ```

-The implementation is compatible with strings of any length, because it employs dynamic memory allocation to create a duplicate of any string data provided in construction or via assignment.
+The output of the following will be "HEllo world" on the last line, because it is set that [1] will change to a uppercase 'e'.

 ```
 #include"my_string.hpp"